GoogleCloudPlatform/cloud-builders/gcs-fetcher/README.md

 ## Source Manifests

-A source manifest is a JSON object in Cloud Storage listing *other* objects in Cloud Storage which should be fetched.
-The format of the file is a mapping of destination file path to the location in GCS where the file's contents can be found.
+A source manifest is a JSON object in Cloud Storage listing *other* objects in Cloud Storage that should be fetched.
+The format of the manifest is a mapping of destination file path to the location in Cloud Storage where the file's contents can be found.

-For example:
+The following is an example source manifest:

 ```
 {